 The Carpathian Mountains offer breathtaking natural scenery, with opportunities for hiking, skiing, and exploring traditional mountain villages.
 The region is also known for its unique wooden churches and rich folklore.

-Travel Time: It takes about 2 to 3 hours to reach the Carpathians from Lviv by car or bus.
+Travel Time: About 2 to 3 hours by car or bus

 Travel Tip: Visit the town of Yaremche for beautiful waterfalls and local markets selling Carpathian crafts.